-The Government has announced changes to how financial advice will be regulated in New Zealand.
-The changes are designed to make quality financial advice more accessible for all consumers and investors.
+The Government is proposing to make changes to how financial advice is regulated in New Zealand.
+The aim is to improve access to high-quality financial advice for all New Zealanders.

-Financial Advice Code Working Group begins developing new Code of Conduct – (commenced August 2017)
+Financial Advice Code Working Group begins developing new Code of Conduct – (this started in August 2017).

-New Code of Conduct approved by Minister, new regulations developed, consulted on and finalised
+New Code of Conduct is approved by the Minister of Commerce and Consumer Affairs.
+New regulations are developed, consulted on and finalised.

 Full licensing opens six months after transitional licensing opens.